sankhaMukherjee/sageMaker/README.md

 The first thing that you want to do is to generate data.
 Script for generating data is present in the file [`src/part_1_genertaeData/generateData.py`](https://github.com/sankhaMukherjee/sageMaker/blob/master/src/part_01_genertaeData/generateData.py)
-A convinient make option is present to generate the data.
+A convenient make option is present to generate the data.
 Use the command:

 `make generateData`